 1. ”Memory leaks are a scam invented by Valgrind to sell more Valgrind.” - Nick

-2. ”The purpose of all some of these tools won’t be clear to you at this stage of your programming career, but will be by the end of your undergraduate degree.” - Quick start document for Valgrind, ECE297.
+2. ”The purpose of all or some of these tools won’t be clear to you at this stage of your programming career, but will be by the end of your undergraduate degree.” - Quick start document for Valgrind, ECE297.